 "Society tells you that labor makes you a better person, that you're not a proper adult unless you're slaving in a job you hate."

 This sounds a bit conspiratorial.

 Take the Elephant Tea Factory in Marseille as an example.
 I went to visit it.
 They had recently sped up the teabag production by 25 percent, so profits went way up.
 So what did they do?
 Did they expand?
 No. Did they hire more workers?
 No. Did they give the existing workers a raise?
-No. They hired middle-management.
-So, there used to be 100 workers and the boss, but now there's 100 workers, the boss and 25 guys in suits wandering around with nothing to do.
-They had no actual purpose, so eventually they come up with this idea to move the whole factory to Poland, where labour is cheaper, and fire all the workers.
+No. They hired middle management.
+So, there used to be 100 workers and the boss, but now there's 100 workers, the boss, and 25 guys in suits wandering around with nothing to do.
+They had no actual purpose, so eventually they came up with this idea to move the whole factory to Poland, where labor is cheaper, and fire all the workers.